 - i.
-Electronic copies of your final brief (in PDF form) must be e-mailed to BOTH scotia@berkeley.edu AND bkarvelot@law.berkeley.edu by 12:00 p.m. (noon) on Friday, February 14. - ii.
-Hard copies of briefs may be required in addition to electronic copies, if the Competition Directors provide advance written notice.
-In such a case, the Directors would provide competitors with the supplemental formal requirements that would apply to hard copies. - iii.
+Brief Deadline: Electronic copies of your final brief (in PDF form) must be emailed to BOTH the McBaine Academic Director and the Advocacy Competitions Coordinator by 12:00 p.m. (noon) on February 16, 2023. - ii.
 Late Briefs For each and every half-hour (with any fraction thereof rounded up) that a brief is late, either in hard copy or electronic form, two points will be deducted from the brief score.
 Given that competition is tight, a late brief will most likely prevent a competitor from advancing to the elimination rounds.
-Briefs will not be accepted after 5:00 p.m. on Friday, February 14.
-Failure to successfully submit a brief will result in an NC grade. - E. All requests for clarification, rescission, or additions to these rules must be presented in writing to Sarah Wright-Schreiberg (sws@law.berkeley.edu) and the Competition Directors.
+Briefs will not be accepted after 5:00 p.m. on February 17, 2023.
+Failure to successfully submit a brief will result in an NC grade. - E. All requests for clarification, rescission, or additions to these rules must be presented in writing to the Directors.

 IX.
-ORALARGUMENT
+ORAL ARGUMENT

-A. Preliminary Rounds, Quarterfinal Rounds, Semifinal Rounds - Each student will have 20 minutes to present oral argument.
+- A. All competition rounds are planned to be hosted at Berkeley Law and in person. - B. Preliminary Rounds, Quarterfinal Rounds, Semifinal Rounds Each student will have 20 minutes to present oral argument.
 Petitioner shall present first, followed by Respondent, followed by Petitioner's rebuttal.
 Petitioner may reserve up to three minutes of their time for rebuttal but must notify both the timekeeper and the judges prior to commencing argument.
 Rebuttal should directly address the points that respondent raises.

-- B. Final Round Each finalist will have 30 minutes to present oral argument.
+- C. Final Round Each finalist will have 30 minutes to present oral argument.
 The petitioner may reserve up to five minutes of his or her time for rebuttal.
-Rebuttal should directly address the points that the respondent raises. - C. Conflicts Any competitor who believes that a judge on her or his panel may have a conflict of interest in judging her or him shall inform Advocacy Competitions Director Sarah Wright-Schreiberg immediately (sws@law.berkeley.edu).
+Rebuttal should directly address the points that the respondent raises. - D. Conflicts Any competitor who believes that a judge on her or his panel may have a conflict of interest in judging her or him shall inform the Directors and Advocacy Competitions Coordinator immediately. - E. Unavailable Participant Policy In the unlikely event that a McBaine participant becomes unavailable to compete in person, the participant should notify program staff as soon as possible.
+Unfortunately, the logistics involved in hosting this competition do not permit us to host a hybrid or makeup round.
+We ask that the participant send an email disclosing as much information as you feel comfortable sharing about your unavailability in that situation to the Directors.
+Hopefully we do not find ourselves in this situation, but we do want to make every effort to be transparent about next steps if a participant becomes unavailable to participate in the competition.